MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 for the EFR32 Wireless Gecko Portfolio using design practices that allow for good RF performance.

-PCB layout requirements are described in the application note, [AN928.1: EFR32 Series 1 Layout Design Guide](https://www.silabs.com/documents/public/application-notes/an928.1-efr32-series1-layout-design-guide.pdf),  and the layout design process for EFR32 Series 1 Modules is discussed in [the datasheet of each module](https://www.silabs.com/support/resources.ct-data-sheets.ct-miscellaneous.p-wireless_bluetooth-low-energy_blue-gecko-bluetooth-low-energy-modules.p-wireless_bluetooth-low-energy_blue-gecko-bluetooth-low-energy-modules_bgm11s12f256ga-v2.p-wireless_bluetooth-low-energy_efr32bg1-series-1-modules.p-wireless_bluetooth-low-energy_efr32bg13-series-1-modules.sort=2,asc) and  beside that EFR32 reference design files are available in Simplicity Studio.
+PCB layout requirements are described in the application note, [AN928.1: EFR32 Series 1 Layout Design Guide](https://www.silabs.com/documents/public/application-notes/an928.1-efr32-series1-layout-design-guide.pdf),  and the layout design process for EFR32 Series 1 Modules is discussed in [the datasheet of each module](https://www.silabs.com/support/resources.ct-data-sheets.ct-miscellaneous.p-wireless_bluetooth-low-energy_blue-gecko-bluetooth-low-energy-modules.p-wireless_bluetooth-low-energy_blue-gecko-bluetooth-low-energy-modules_bgm11s12f256ga-v2.p-wireless_bluetooth-low-energy_efr32bg1-series-1-modules.p-wireless_bluetooth-low-energy_efr32bg13-series-1-modules.sort=2,asc) and  besides that EFR32 reference design files are available in Simplicity Studio.

 # 1. Why is the proper layout design important?

-If the layout is a inappropriate design that can cause
+If the layout is an inappropriate design that can cause
 + Degradation in the communication distance
 + The unit can violate the relevant EMC regulation (high harmonics, spur)
 + The battery life can be reduced